Afterglow Physician Directed Medical Aesthetics

 How to Get Rid of Under-Eye Bags

 Our doctors provide various non-surgical options that can significantly reduce the appearance of bags underneath the eyes while also helping to hydrate and volumize the skin for an enhanced complexion.
-Some of the most common non-surgical techniques include dermal fillers, a professional-grade skincare regimen, and the latest laser skin resurfacing options.
+In Vancouver, some of the most common non-surgical techniques include dermal fillers, a professional-grade skincare regimen, and the latest laser skin resurfacing options.
 During your initial consultation, we can help you determine which methods can provide an optimal outcome for you.

 Dark Under-Eye Circles